About The Farm and Farmers

 Here is how we grow our crops…our farming methods.

 At Doe Run Farms, we use organic methods learned before and during the years our farm was certified organic.
 We made a decision not to re-certify our farm a few years ago, due to the amount of paperwork involved for a small diversified farm such as ours.
 We continue to farm today using the same methods as we did when we were certified organic.

-Growing a rich diversity of crops every season helps ensure a thriving ecosystem on our farms.
-If during our growing season, a particular crop has a disease issue or an insect problem that needs attention, our first treatment of choice would be an organic treatment method.
-However, more often than not we can just pull out the affected plant(s) by their roots, and burn them.
-Early detection often prevents larger problems.
+During our growing season, if a particular crop has a disease issue or an insect problem that needs attention, our first treatment of choice would be an organic treatment method.
+However, more often than not since our farms are relatively small ones, we can just pull out the affected plant(s) by their roots, and burn them.
+Early detection often prevents larger problems, and we are in our fields every day except Sunday.

 About your Farmers at Doe Run Farms…the personal side.